ankur22/url-shortener-code-test/README.md

 ##Run Instructions

-To run the tests and check configuration of system:
+###To run the tests and check configuration of system:
- - mvn package
+ - in Terminal type: mvn package

-To run the app:
+###To run the app:
  - Navigate to the root directory of UrlShortner
  - in termainl type: mvn spring-boot:run
  - Open your browser and navigate to localhost:8080